 Christmas is the most wonderful time of the year.
-I’m one of those people who starts playing Christmas music the second Halloween is over!
+I’m one of those people who starts playing Christmas music November 1st!
 I feel like the season goes by too quickly and it brings me joy when dealing with the cooler weather and darker days.

 Now that we have three kids we’ve started to think more about family Christmas traditions!

 I didn’t realize how many traditions we had growing up until I got married and learned about the different ways my husband celebrated Christmas.

 It’s been so much fun creating our own family traditions together.
 As the kids get older they look forward to these special things we do as a family.

 But don’t worry!
 If you don’t have any traditions, it’s NEVER too late to start.
 You can also mix it up if something isn’t working.
 Reflect and revise!
 And don’t put too much pressure on yourself to have a prefect Christmas.
 Create memories together even in the imperfect.

 Here are 10 fun family Christmas traditions we use in our house.

 Plus a BONUS!
 At the bottom of this post I share some of YOUR favorite traditions that you shared with me on Instagram.
 I hope these inspire you and bring some cheer to your holiday season.

 One of my favorite things to do around the holidays is sing Christmas carols.
 We were married in December and at the end of our reception we gave everyone candles to hold.
 The guests sent us off singing to the tune of Joy to the World.